© Unofficial Royalty 2024

 September 1, 1715 – Death of King Louis XIV of France at the Palace of Versailles in Versailles, France; buried at the Basilica of Saint-Denis near Paris, France

-King Louis XIV was the longest-reigning French monarch, reigning from 1643 until his death in 1715, 72 years and 100 days.
+King Louis XIV was the longest-reigning French monarch, reigning from 1643 until he died in 1715, 72 years and 100 days.
 Louis XIV outlived most of his immediate legitimate family.
 His last surviving legitimate son Louis, Le Grand Dauphin died in 1711.
 Barely a year later, Louis, Duke of Burgundy, Le Petite Dauphin, the eldest of the Dauphin’s three sons and then heir to Louis XIV, followed his father in death.
 Burgundy’s elder surviving son Louis, Duke of Brittany joined them a few weeks later.
 Thus, on his deathbed, Louis XIV’s heir was his five-year-old great-grandson, Louis, Duke of Anjou, Burgundy’s younger son, who succeeded his great-grandfather as King Louis XV.

 Unofficial Royalty: King Louis XIV of France